mehdieji/tifex-py/README.md

 | -------- | ------- | ------- |
 1|calculate_roll_mean | Same implementation as *calculate_moving_average*
-2|calculate_absolute_energy | Same implementation as signal energy
+2|calculate_absolute_energy | Same implementation as signal energy 3|calculate_cumulative_energy | Produces same result as the absolute energy and signal energy.
+These three will always be the same for a given signal.

 ## Features that should be deleted